Table of contents

 Who it's for: AppSheet suits individuals, small teams, and businesses that work with many applications from the Google Ecosystem.
 Its relatively cheap per-user pricing makes it appeal to small teams.

 I connected my AppSheet account to three Google Sheets containing my eBay account sales data.
 Then, I visualized this raw data into six interactive tables, three interactive graphs, and a KPI tracker.
-At the end of the month, I exported the summarized data from Google Sheets and used Gemini to create a KPI report.
+At the end of the month, I exported the summarized data from Google Sheets and used Gemini to create a KPI report, which simplified tracking sample revenue reports.

 Key Features